Introduction

 The template provides you with a handful of pages pre-configured for the website.
 It is quite easy to add new pages.
 Adding a new page is a 2-step process - you first create a new file with the content and then update the mkdocs.yml file to add it to the navigation.
 Let’s create a new page.

 1. You can name the page with the .md extension.
 Here we are creating a new page that lists learning resources so we have named it resources.md.
 Add the content for the page in the Markdown format.
 Here we are using the Grids provided by the Material theme to organize the resources in a responsive layout.
-Click Commit changes… to save the file.
+Save the file.

 1. Next go to the root of your repository and locate the mkdocs.yml file.
 Open it for editing and scroll down to the nav: section.
 Add the newly created page to the navigation menu.
-Click Commit changes… to save the file.
+Save the file.

 6.3 Deleting a Page